How To Get Rid Of Ants Inside & Outside the House

 Cons: Can be dangerous for kids and pets, requires regular checking and replacement

-Ant traps work quite a lot like baits, except that they trap ants and do not allow them to leave.
+Ant traps work like baits, except that they trap ants and do not allow them to leave.
 These traps may also contain poison, which kills ants rapidly.

 Pros: Affordable, effective